Booz Allen Hamilton (BAH)

 Booz Allen Hamilton Trailing 12-Month Return On Invested Capital

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Booz Allen Hamilton’s ROIC averaged 3.1 percentage point increases each year.
+Fortunately, Booz Allen Hamilton’s has increased over the last few years.
 This is a great sign when paired with its already strong returns.
 It could suggest its competitive advantage or profitable growth opportunities are expanding.

 10. Balance Sheet Assessment